nasa/mmt/README.md

 ## Inserting Sample Drafts

 You can insert sample drafts into your local database.
-These commands use the first user in the database (should only be one), and add the drafts to your current provider, so make sure you login to the system and select a provider or the commands will fail.
+These commands use the first user in the database (there should only be one), and add the drafts to your current provider, so make sure you login to the system and select a provider or the commands will fail.

 To insert a sample draft that only has the required fields present: